Introduction to Postgres Rename Table

 \d educational_platforms;

-As can be seen that the educba table cannot be described as it has been renamed and now none of the tables named educba exists in our database.
-After describing the educational_platforms it contains the same structure and keys as that of our previously created educba table.
-Hence, we can conclude that our table is renamed successfully.
+As can be seen that the educba table cannot be described as it has been renamed, and now none of the tables named educba exists in our database.
+After describing the educational_platforms, it contains the same structure and keys as that of our previously created educba table.
+Hence, we can conclude that our table has been renamed successfully.

-Let us see what happens if we try to alter the table that is not present in our database, say SQL demo.
+Let us see what happens if we try to alter the table not in our database, say SQL demo.

 ALTER TABLE SQL demo RENAME TO education;

-This will result in the error after executing the above command output is as follows –
+This will result in the error after executing the above command output as follows –

-Error saying relation name SQL demo does not exist is given as the output of executing the above command.
-To avoid such error, we can use IF EXISTS statement in our alter table syntax in the following way –
+Error saying relation name SQL demo does not exist given as the output of executing the above command.
+To avoid such an error, we can use the IF EXISTS statement in our alter table syntax in the following way –

 ALTER TABLE IF EXISTS tableName